Migrating from Classic Editor to Gutenberg: the complete guide

 In the case of a monolithic application, it can be more challenging to have multiple people working simultaneously because one person's work might cause unintended effects on another's work.

 In recent years, the web has witnessed the rise of the JavaScript language.
 Initially used to add some animations to websites, this language has evolved to run servers (Node.js), thus being utilized for the back-end, and has become significantly more sophisticated for interface design.
-Libraries/frameworks like Angular (developed by Google), React (developed by Facebook), and Vue (currently the most popular tool among the three on GitHub) have experienced considerable growth.
+Libraries/frameworks like Angular (developed by Google), React (developed by Facebook), and Vue (currently the most popular tool among the three on GitHub) have grown quickly.
 These tools enable more efficient and faster front-end development.

 Today, these tools offer possibilities for good SEO and allow you to design your site as a Progressive Web Application (PWA).
 It is worth noting that this approach to site design is strongly encouraged by Google.